 Our Materials and Processes

 When it comes to environmental and social standarts we are quite inflexible, we don’t take shortcuts!
 Starting with Premium ecological and social Certified Hemp and Blended Hemp, guaranteed by legitim organizations.
-Following cashmere, Hemp is identified as the second most falsified natural fibre worldwide, and the increasing occurrence of fraud certificates is an aspect that we all can be vigilant upon.
-Opting for environmental and social certifications are paramount aspects because they stem from regulatory agent’s expertise, external to companies.
-With environmental and social criteria these organizations are reliable sources to know the origin of fabrics aswell elevating and ensuring best processes, working practices, and labour conditions.
-We all can make our part by investing in products and brands supporting these regulatory agents. our goal is to help grow its influence not just for better product’s environmental performance, but to safer and better controlled environment contexts for workers and overall aspects of Sustainable Development Goals.
+Following cashmere, Hemp is identified as the second most falsified natural fibre worldwide.
+The increasing occurrence of fraud certificates is an aspect that we all can be vigilant upon.
+Opting for environmental and social certifications are paramount because they stem from regulatory agent’s expertise, external to companies.
+With environmental and social criteria these organizations are reliable sources to know the origin of fabrics.
+Aswell elevating and ensuring best processes, working practices, and labour conditions!
+We all can make our part by investing in products and brands supporting these regulatory agents… Our goal is to help grow its influence not just for better product’s environmental performance, but to safer and better controlled environment contexts for workers and overall aspects of Sustainable Development Goals.

 To learm more about most trustable organizations please see Hemp Suppliers & Certifications section below.

 We want to help people being more aware about Certified Hemp by certified companies, following environmental and social criteria for cultivation, processes and textile production.